-Northfield School delivers science by using a variety of teaching and learning styles to meet the needs of all our learners and their specific SEND needs.
-Medium- and short-term plans demonstrate the range of different approaches, e.g. whole class teaching and enquiry-based research activities.
-Where students participate in activities outside the classroom, risk assessments are carried out prior to the activity to ensure that the activity is safe and appropriate for all students.
+The Iffley Academy delivers science by using a variety of teaching and learning styles to meet the needs of all our learners and their specific SEN. Medium and short term plans demonstrate the range of different approaches, e.g. whole class teaching and enquiry-based research activities.
+Where students participate in activities outside the classroom, risk assessments are carried out prior to the activity to ensure that the activity is safe and appropriate for all pupils.